ayushkumarsamal2709/Molecular-Dynamics-Simulation-Using-Verlet-Algorithm/README.md

 ### Verlet Algorithm

-The position update is:
+The position update equation is:

 r(t+Δt) = 2r(t) - r(t-Δt) + a(t)Δt²

-✔ Stable
+✔ Simple and stable
-✔ Energy conserving
+✔ Good energy conservation
-✔ Suitable for MD simulations
+✔ Widely used in MD simulations

 ---